ShinHeeYoun/20230918_practiceGithub/README.md

 Read this first before using this software.
-This software was made by
+This modding software was made by
 [ 60172166 ShinHeeYoun ]

+guarantee the operation in ck3 version 8.62.10023!